 5. Via di Santa Sabina - This charming street runs along the top of the Aventine Hill, and is full of history and beauty.
 At one end is the Piazza dei Cavalieri di Malta and the secret keyhole, while the other end leads to a rose garden and the Circus Maximus.
 On the way you’ll pass the intriguing churches of Sant’Alessio and Santa Sabina, and the Giardino degli Aranci (orange garden), which is renowned as the most romantic and scenic park in Rome.
 The park offers spectacular views of St Peter’s Basilica and the rooftops of Rome.

-6. Via Piccolomini - A true Roman secret, Via Piccolomini is a little bit off the beaten path.
+6. Via Piccolomini - A true Roman secret, Via Piccolomini is a off the beaten path street in Rome.
 This quiet residential street near Villa Doria Pamphili may not seem like anything special at first, but if you go up and down the street in a car (or on a motorbike) you’ll discover an intriguing optical illusion.
 The dome of St Peter is visible at the end of the street, but the closer you get, the further away it seems to be.
 The reverse is also true - as you speed away, the dome appears to loom towards you.
 A few clicks on Google Street View will give you some idea, but it’s much more effective when experienced in real life.

 7. Via Appia Antica - Without a doubt the most atmospheric street in the Eternal City, Via Appia Antica (also known as the Appian Way) was built in 312 BC, and once stretched all the way to Brindisi.
 The 118 bus takes you from central Rome to the beginning of the Appian Way, which is still lined by evocative Roman ruins, and fascinating sites such as the Catacombs of San Sebastiano and the Villa dei Quintili.
 You could easily spend an entire day walking - or cycling - down the cobbles of the Roman road, exploring archaeological sites and enjoying the peaceful, almost rural atmosphere of this ancient street.